jrp244/startup/README.md

     Use MongoDB to store credentials - Stores both user and their votes.
     Restricts functionality - You cannot vote until you have logged in.
 This is restricted on the frontend only. 😔

+WebSocket deliverable

+For this deliverable I used webSocket to update the votes on the frontend in realtime.

+    Backend listens for WebSocket connection - done!
+    Frontend makes WebSocket connection - done!
+    Data sent over WebSocket connection - done!
+    WebSocket data displayed - All user votes display in realtime.
+I'm really proud that this is working.
+Way cool!

+React deliverable

+For this deliverable I converted the application over to use Vue.
+I know it is supposed to use React, but the instructor said I could use Vue because I already have extensive experience with React.

+    Bundled and transpiled - done!
+    Components - Login, voting list, vote are all components.
+    Router - Routing between login and voting components.
+    Hooks - Vue uses class properties instead of UseState to track changes in vote state.